jekyll/github-metadata/docs/README.md

 ## Usage

 Usage of this gem is pretty straight-forward.
-Add it to your bundle like this:
+Add it to your `Gemfile` like this:

 ```ruby
 gem "jekyll-github-metadata"
 ```

-Now add it to your `_config.yml`:
+Add it to your `_config.yml`:

 ```yaml
 plugins:
   - "jekyll-github-metadata"
 ```

-:warning: If you are using Jekyll < 3.5.0 use the `gems` key instead of `plugins`.
+:warning: If you are using Jekyll < 3.5.0, use the `gems` key instead of `plugins`.

 Then go ahead and run `bundle install`.

-Once you've done that jekyll-github-metadata will run when you run Jekyll.
+Now, whenever you build or serve with Jekyll, the `jekyll-github-metadata` plugin will run.

 ## Further reading